SoftwareAG/webmethods-b2b-examples/c8y-wmio-hybrid-b2b-create-edi850/README.md

 # Send a Purchase Order EDI 850 based on Alarm from Cumulocity

-This examples highlights that how an Alarm generated using cumulocity platform can be easily converted to an EDI document and send to Enterprise partner for further processing.
-In this example cumulocity is monitoring a Tank and reporting content level back.
-There is a Smart Rule which is constantly looking at Tank Level and raises an alarm as soon as content goes below critical level.
-Once the alarm is raised, a workflow is triggered on wm.io platform which intern create an EDI 850 document and route document to Partner via B2B cloud.
-Lot of manufacturer are moving into continue manufacturing model, using a setup like this can help them achieve continue manufacturing very well.
+This examples highlights that how an Alarm generated using [Cumulocity](https://www.softwareag.cloud/site/product/cumulocity-iot.html) platform can be easily converted to an EDI document and sent back to the Enterprise partner for further processing.
+In this example, Cumulocity is monitoring a Tank and reporting content level back.
+There is a Smart Rule which is constantly monitoring the Tank Level and raises an alarm as soon as content goes below critical level.
+Once the alarm is raised, a workflow is triggered on wm.io platform which then creates an EDI 850 document and routes that document to Partner via B2B cloud.
+Many manufacturers are moving into a continuous manufacturing model, using a setup like this can help them achieve their goals.

 Contributors: Shashank Patel, Mangat Rai

 ## Prerequisites
 1. You need Software AG webmethods.io B2B cloud tenant, webmethods.io integration cloud tenant and cumulocity cloud tenant.
 If you don't have one; sign up for free 30 trial tenant at [Software AG B2B](https://signup.softwareag.cloud/#/?product=b2b)